Levy multiplicative chaos and star scale invariant random measures: Proof of Theorem Proof of Theorem 16

 \subsection{Setting}

-We consider a non trivial measure satisfying \eqref{star} with a moment of order $1+\delta$ for some $\delta>0$ and a fixed $\epsilon\in]0,1[$.
+We consider a nontrivial measure satisfying (\ref{star}) with a moment of order $1+\delta$ for some $\delta>0$ and a fixed $\epsilon\in\,]0,1[$.
 The first step is to prove that the measure $M$ is a L\'evy multiplicative chaos.
 Since $M$ is not trivial and possesses a moment of order at least $1$, we necessarily have

-Because it is stochastically continuous and ID, the process $\omega_\epsilon$ admits a version with a representation as in \eqref{version} with associated parameters $(S_\epsilon,W_\epsilon,W'_\epsilon,N,\theta_{\gep},R_{\gep},f_{\gep},(T^\epsilon_x)_x)$.
+Because it is stochastically continuous and ID, the process $\omega_\epsilon$ admits a version with a representation as in (\ref{version}) with associated parameters $(S_\epsilon,W_\epsilon,W'_\epsilon, N,\theta_{\varepsilon },R_{\varepsilon}, f_{\varepsilon},(T^\epsilon_x)_x)$.
 The Laplace transform of $ \omega_\epsilon$ is denoted by

-It satisfies $ \psi_{\gep}(1) =0$.
-We let $(X^{n})_n$ denote a sequence of independent stationary stochastically continuous ID processes with common law that of $\omega_{\gep}$.
-Of course, the law of this sequence depends on $\epsilon$ but we remove this dependence from the notations for the sake of clarity.
-We also define the measure $M^{N}$ for $N \geq 0$ by
+It satisfies $ \psi_{\varepsilon}(1) =0$.
+We let $(X^{n})_n$ denote a sequence of independent stationary stochastically continuous ID processes with common law that of $\omega_{\varepsilon}$.
+Of course, the law of this sequence depends on $\epsilon$, but we remove this dependence from the notation for the sake of clarity.
+We also define the measure $M^{N}$ for $N \geq0$ by

 We assume that the sequences $(X_n)_n$ and $(M^N)_N$ are independent.
-Iterating the relation \eqref{star}, we get that, for every integer $N$, the measure $\tilde{M}^{N}$ defined by:
+Iterating relation (\ref{star}), we get that, for every integer $N$, the measure $\widetilde{M}{}^{N}$ defined by

 has the same law as the measure $M$.